Mar 10, 2017

 Eggs are always a safe bet, but why play it safe?
 Some of our favourite dishes are the specials and the array of sides served up at the communal tables at Bread & Circus in Alexandria, the Green Start Breakfast and Goodness Lunch bowls at The Farm Wholefoods in Potts Point and Neutral Bay (stock up on nuts and dried fruit while you’re there) and every salad we’ve taken away from the hole in the wall that is Scout’s Honour in Redfern.

-Iku outlets are conveniently located and ideal for take away lunches (we rate the rich laksa and their sweet treats) and if you’re after a gluten-free bagel, you must visit Brooklyn Hide in Surry Hills.
+Iku outlets are conveniently located and ideal for take away lunches (we rate the rich laksa and their sweet treats).

 On the north side, Pure Wholefoods in Manly always has a tasty selection of ready made salads and treats to go, and last but not least, you can enjoy super-healthy soups and gluten-free pancakes in the courtyard at Egg of the Universe in Rozelle – and even partake in a yoga class if that tickles your fancy.